googleapis/google-cloud-java/README.md

 Besides adding client libraries, the plugins provide additional functionality, such as service account key management.
 Refer to the documentation for each plugin for more details.

-These client libraries can be used on App Engine standard for Java 8 runtime, App Engine flexible (including the Compat runtime).
+These client libraries can be used on App Engine standard for Java 8 runtime and App Engine flexible (including the Compat runtime).
 Most of the libraries do not work on the App Engine standard for Java 7 runtime.
 However, Datastore, Storage, and Bigquery should work.

 If you are running into problems with version conflicts, see [Version Management](#version-management).